Key takeaways:

 Benefits of fingerprint access control

-• Impossible to lose.
-Everyone has a fingerprint, so it’s a convenient credential to use to grant access to both residents and staff.
+- Impossible to lose.
+Everyone has a fingerprint, so it’s a convenient credential to grant access to residents and staff.
 Additionally, residents and staff members won’t have to fumble with physical keys.
 So, it’s a quick and easy way to open doors securely.

 Disadvantages of fingerprint access control

-• Not touchless.
+- Not touchless.
 Because fingerprint door locks, also called touch ID door locks, use your fingerprint as the credential, you have to touch the reader to gain access.
-In large, high-traffic multifamily buildings, this may not be ideal for residents — especially during flu season.
+This may not be ideal for residents in large, high-traffic multifamily buildings — especially during flu season.

-• Not great for visitors.
-Vendors, installers, service providers, and guests won’t be able to use their fingerprints as a credential for temporary access.
+- Not great for visitors.
+Vendors, installers, service providers, and guests won’t be able to use their fingerprints as temporary access credentials.
 So, they’ll need a key card, code, fob, or key to enter the building anyway.

 Choosing the best access control system for your property

-Assessing your building’s needs is crucial for choosing the best access control system for your building.
-If you’re looking to modernize access at your property with a keyless entry method, consider a mobile-based access control system like ButterflyMX.
+Assessing your building’s needs is crucial for choosing the best access control system.
+If you want to modernize your property access with a keyless entry method, consider a mobile-based access control system like ButterflyMX.

 A mobile access control solution allows residents to use their smartphones to open doors.
-Additionally, if a resident happens to lose their phone, they can use a unique PIN code to open the door instead.
+Additionally, if a resident loses their phone, they can use a unique PIN code to open the door instead.
 So, you won’t have to worry about dealing with lockouts or issuing new keys to residents.

 What’s more, if you own or manage a gated community, ButterflyMX’s video intercom system can streamline access to the gates at your property.
-This allows guests to launch two-way video calls with residents to easily request access.
+This allows guests to launch two-way video calls with residents to request access easily.
 Plus, residents can verify a visitor’s identity before letting them into your building.